-In the reading list below, I've indicated which of the primary texts we're studying are included in the anthologies.
-In addition to using these two anthologies to access the set texts listed below, use them as a resource to help you explore the literature of the period more widely.
-Dip in and out of each and see what excites you.
-There will be plenty of scope for you to pick and choose your essay topics when you get here, so don't be afraid to form opinions and preferences - and to be guided by them.
+Please purchase the following two anthologies now; they are excellent collections of important works from the period-including poems, short stories, and prose writings.
+Dip in and out of them, and see what excites you.
+There will be plenty of scope for you to pick and choose your essay topics when you get here, so don't be afraid to form opinions and preferences-and to be guided by them.
 That is to say, follow your nose and dive into whatever moves you most!